pavank/docker-bigdata-cluster/README.md

 ### Step-2: Build the other images using a docker compose file
 -  Switch back to top level folder
-`sudo docker-compose --file build-imgs.yml`
+`sudo docker-compose --file build-imgs.yml build`

 ### Step-3 : Booting up the whole cluster
 - Run the below command from top level folder
-`sudo docker-compose --project-name=mybigdatacluster up -d`
+`sudo docker-compose --project-name=devcluster up -d`

 - To shutdown the cluster the command is
-`suod docker-compose --projectname=mybigdatacluster down`
+`suod docker-compose --projectname=devcluster down`

 ## Cluster Resource Management
 My Host has 8 cores core and 64GB RAM.